json-com/json-com.github.io/_posts/2013-05-14-make-the-perfect-json-schema.md

   arrays and objects, JSON can be used to create flexible schemas which help store and transport data in a way that bests suits the needs of an application.
-When the architecture of an application changes (as do the data transport and data storage needs), it’s convenient to use a flexible format that isn't restrained by a two-dimensional, table-oriented paradigm
+When the architecture of an application changes (as do the data transport and data storage needs), it's convenient to use a flexible format that isn't restrained by a two-dimensional, table-oriented paradigm
 tags:
 - schema
-date: 5-14-2013
+date: 2013-05-14
 author: Dave Romero
 ---